 College Entrance Exams

-If the college you applying to is test optional for Fall 2022, should you still take the SAT/ACT?
+If the college you are applying to is test optional for Fall 2023, should you still take the SAT/ACT?

 - Not all schools are test optional at this point.
 Please check your specific college’s policy to determine if testing is required.